 Based upon both the IRS memoranda and guidance regarding the cellulosic biofuel producer credit, during the quarter ended September 30, 2010 and upon receipt of the cellulosic biofuel registration, the Company analyzed the additional potential benefits from claiming the cellulosic biofuel producer credit for 2009 instead of the alternative fuel mixture credit, or claiming a combination of the two credits for 2009.
 For the gallons of alternative fuels produced in 2009 at three of our four mills, PCA claimed about two-thirds of the gallons as cellulosic biofuel producer credits and about one-third of the gallons as alternative fuel mixture credits.
-As a result, during the quarter ended September 30, 2010, the Company recorded a charge of \$(111.9) million in Other Expense, Net due to the reversal of a portion of the income previously recorded from alternative fuel mixture credits and a \$145.8 million benefit in the Benefit (Provision) for Income Taxes to reflect the reallocation of gallons to the cellulosic biofuel producer credit.
-The net impact of the reallocation of the gallons between the two credits resulted in additional net income impact of \$33.4 million in the third quarter of 2010.
-Additional expenses of \$0.8 million (\$0.5 million after tax) related to the cellulosic biofuel producer credit were also recorded.
+As a result, during the quarter ended September 30, 2010, the Company recorded a charge of \$(111.9) million in Other Expense, Net due to the reversal of a portion of the income previously recorded from alternative fuel mixture credits resulted in additional net income Taxes to reflect the reallocation of gallons to the cellulosic biofuel producer credit.
+The net impact of the reallocation of the solution in the third quarter of 2010.
+Additional expenses of \$0.8 million after tax) related to the cellulosic biofuel producer credit were also recorded.